 This application is provided at the time of service activation.
 For further information, please review: Auto-Update Catalogue Browser - User Guide.

-Both Munki and Notifier applications are managed by Configuration Profiles, which are deployed via a supported Jamf Pro.
+Both Munki and Notifier applications are managed by Configuration Profiles, which are deployed via a supported Jamf Pro MDM Server.
 This means the settings are enforced on managed clients and cannot be overwritten unless another Configuration Profile is installed.

 For additional security, the Auto-Update Repository URL and authentication credentials are retrieved from the envQUERY web application.
 This process is triggered via the Auto-Update Preflight before being written to disk in a root only accessible location, which can only be read by Munki.

-Once the Munki has completed the installation process it will then execute the Auto-Update Postflight which will securely remove any authentication artifacts from disk, but leave in place the Auto-Update Repository URL obtained from envQUERY.
-This is by design and is to avoid Munki’s default repo detection (see https://github.com/munki/munki/wiki/Default-Repo-Detection).
+Once the Munki has completed the installation process it will then execute the Auto-Update Postflight which will securely remove any authentication artefacts from disk, but leave in place the Auto-Update Repository URL obtained from envQUERY.
+This is by design and is to avoid Munki’s default repository detection (see https://github.com/munki/munki/wiki/Default-Repo-Detection).

-Below is a detailed list of what occurs during a check-in from a managed macOS client to the Auto-Update service:
+Below is a detailed list of the steps that occur during a check-in from a managed macOS client to the Auto-Update service: